Brandize LogoBrandize

 Start with the logo

-Start a logo on the Brandize home page first.
+Start a logo on the Brandize home page.
 The $19 Brand Starter and $29 Brand Kit options appear at the post-generation step, so you only commit to a kit tier after seeing the logo it would be built around.

 Ready to create your logo?